 - AV scanner options for both host and guest OS may slow down performance

-- Remote desktop/console access to guest machine may slow down performance
+- Remote desktop/console access to the guest machine may slow down performance

-- Screen saver on guest machine should be turned off
+- The screen saver on the guest machine should be turned off

 - Live migration, although transparent for Jedox, should be done outside peak hours